seiferteric/clamp/README.md

 ```

 This will create a new clamp command called "listusers" that can accept a
-parameter "-p" for the port, although a default of 3000 is provided.
+parameter "-port" for the port, although a default of 3000 is provided.

 ```
 $ clamp listusers